Israel, Hamas Peace Deal Latest; Federal Worker Layoffs; Health Care Subsidies

 Hamas-run civil police force has already been seen on the streets in areas where the Israeli army withdrew.

-Yesterday, too, we heard Israeli Prime Minister Benjamin Netanyahu talking tough like he always does, reiterating that Hamas must disarm or face a resumption of military action.
+Yesterday, too, we heard Israeli Prime Minister Benjamin Netanyahu talking tough, like he always does, reiterating that Hamas must disarm or face a resumption of military action.

+The rifts have begun.
 That's how Office of Management and Budget Director Russell Vogt announced on X that reductions in force are happening.

 That means more federal employees will lose their jobs.